 While its origins are rooted in Roman and Greek civil law, Public Trust Doctrine is an essential element of North American Model of Wildlife Conservation.
 In simple terms, Public Trust Doctrine asserts that natural resources, including wildlife, are owned by the people and entrusted to the care of the government.
-The Constitution of the State of Rhode Island and Providence Plantations of 1843 codifies Public Trust Doctrine in Title 1, Article 17, stating that the people shall be secure in their rights to use and enjoy the natural resources of the state, and charging the Rhode Island General Assembly to provide for the conservation of the peoples' air, land, water, plant, animal, mineral and other natural resources, using all means necessary and property by law to protect the natural environment of the people of the state.
-In the context of wildlife, management as a public resource is essential to ensuring that populations are managed sustainably, that all people have access to healthy wildlife in both the present and the future.
-Privatization of wildlife and the creation of a market for access to exclusive animals and hunting opportunities are contradictory to the management practices that have restored wildlife populations to healthy and sustainable levels following the decimation of wildlife populations in North America by market hunting prior to the 20th century.
+Rhode Island's Constitution codifies Public Trust Doctrine in Title 1, Article 17, stating that the people shall be secure in their rights to use and enjoy the natural resources of the state, and charging the Rhode Island General Assembly to provide for the conservation of the peoples' air, land, water, plant, animal, mineral and other natural resources, using all means necessary and property by law to protect the natural environment of the people of the state.
+In the context of wildlife, management as a public resource is essential to ensuring that healthy populations are sustained, that all people have access to wildlife in both the present and the future.
+Privatization of wildlife, and subsequent creation of a market for access to exclusive animals and hunting opportunities, is contradictory to the management practices that have restored wildlife populations to healthy and sustainable levels following the decimation of populations in North America by market hunting prior to the 20th century.